makinacorpus/django_pyoidc/docs/explanation.rst

 Here are our criteria :

 * do you need a custom authentication backend to work ?
-Our use cas includes multi-tenant setup through `django-siteprefs <https://pypi.org/project/django-siteprefs/>`_
+Our use case includes multi-tenant setup through `django-siteprefs <https://pypi.org/project/django-siteprefs/>`_
 * is security sensitive code based on a well known, well maintained library ?
 * is it still maintained ?
 * does it supports *Bearer* authentication (for ``django-rest-framework``).